-- 1. Completion of the Regents' high school core curriculum) of 19 course units: - English I, II, III, IV - Mathematics: 4 units to include Algebra I (one unit) or Applied Algebra; Algebra II; Geometry or Applied Geometry, Trigonometry, Precalculas or Calculus, Statistics or approved Math - Sciences: 4 units to include Biology; Chemistry; Earth Science, Environmental Science, Physical Science, Biology II, Chemistry II, Physics I, Physics II, or Physics for Technology - Social Sciences: 4 units to include Civics (one unit) or Civics and Free Enterprise (one unit combined); American History; World History, African-American Studies, Western Civilization, or World Geography, European History, Psychology or Sociology: - Humanities: 3 units to include 2 units in the same foreign language and one unit in art. - 2.
-And minimum overall High School GPA of 2.0 - 3.
+1. Completion of the Regents' high school core curriculum) of 19 course units:

+- Mathematics: 4 units to include Algebra I (one unit) or Applied Algebra; Algebra II; Geometry or Applied Geometry, Trigonometry, Precalculas or Calculus, Statistics or approved Math - Sciences: 4 units to include Biology; Chemistry; Earth Science, Environmental Science, Physical Science, Biology II, Chemistry II, Physics I, Physics II, or Physics for Technology - Social Sciences: 4 units to include Civics (one unit) or Civics and Free Enterprise (one unit combined); American History; World History, African-American Studies, Western Civilization, or World Geography, European History, Psychology or Sociology: - Humanities: 3 units to include 2 units in the same foreign language and one unit in art. - 2.
+A minimum overall High School GPA of 2.0 - 3.
 And one of the following: - High school CORE GPA of 2.0 or greater OR - ACT composite score of 20 or greater or equivalent SAT score (950 SAT CR&M). - 4.
 And need no more than one developmental course by having one of the following: - An ACT English score of 18 or greater or equivalent SAT (450 CR) or COMPASS (68 on writing test) score.
-OR - An ACT Mathematics score of 19 or greater or equivalent SAT (460 M) or COMPASS (40 on Algebra section) score.